pranphy/pamdex.nvim/README.md

 require("pamdex").setup({
-  pandoc = "/path/to/pandoc", -- Default: "pandoc" (assumed to be in your system's PATH) template = "latex",       -- Default: "latex" (Pandoc's built-in LaTeX template) })
+  pandoc = "/path/to/pandoc", -- Default: "pandoc" (assumed to be in your system's PATH) template = "latex",       -- Default: "latex" (Pandoc's built-in LaTeX template) pdf_engine = "lualatex", -- pdf engine for pandoc to use pdf_viewer = "zathura",  -- pdf viewer to use
+})
 ```